mcatalay/Masters_Thesis/README.md

 # Masters_Thesis
 My master's thesis form as of June 2020, Submitted and received a grade of A.

+## Abstract

+Using variation in the political affiliations of firms listed in the Istanbul stock exchange and the 2016 failed coup attempt in Turkey as a exogenous political shock, we find that politically connected firms (both with the government and the coup-plotters) were associated with more negative stock returns relative to politically unaffiliated firms during political and policy shocks.
+We find that these political affiliations are persistent both in the past and in the future.
+In the context of the Gezi Park Protests of 2013, we show that they interact with social unrest and social media to affect stock returns.
+These results suggest that politically connected firms may have a valuation premium due to their political connections.
+In addition, if a firm is perceived as a threat by the government, its valuation may suffer additional losses.

 ## Code Content

 All code in `R`, in the form of `Rmarkdown` files.